 Think about how to get people to your stand.
 Maybe one of the people you sent is pretty extroverted or outgoing and can be in front of the stand to try and draw people in.
 This is also a great way to figure out if these people are at all relevant to talk to.
 Not everyone will be relevant or bring you to value, but that doesn’t mean you shouldn’t be polite and treat them well.
 You also don’t have to spend 30 minutes pitching, convincing, and selling.
 That will obviously be a waste of your and their time, so make sure you have a few good questions prepared to get a feel of the person and whether or not they might need a product like yours.

 There needs to be a common understanding of the ideal customer.
 This is something that should be made clear and be prepared for in the planning phase.
 Make sure everyone going knows and understands what that person looks like and make sure there are a couple of key questions that can be asked right at the beginning of interaction to help indicate whether this person might fit into this ideal customer profile.

 - Keep track

-Another element to remember while you are at the stand, and in general while you are attending the event, is gathering leads and making sure you get the contact information and save it somewhere.
+Another element to remember while you are at the stand, and in general, while you are attending the event, is gathering leads and making sure you get the contact information and save it somewhere.
 If possible, it is even better if there is a way of ranking leads or defining what the conversation was about and whether it is a potential partner, customer, investor or advisor.
-The follow up will obviously be very different depending on the content of the conversation, and it is much nicer to be able to do a personalised and relevant follow up, instead of a generic one that sounds as if the person writing has no idea why they are contacting this person.
+The follow-up will obviously be very different depending on the content of the conversation, and it is much nicer to be able to do a personalized and relevant follow-up, instead of a generic one that sounds as if the person writing has no idea why they are contacting this person.